AnnaKarolineNunes/RecyclerItemClickListener/README.md

 ## Passo a passo

-- Criar a classe RecyclerItemClickListener no pacote principsl do java
+- Criar a classe RecyclerItemClickListener no pacote principal do java
 - Criar o método recyclerView.addOnItemTouchListener(); no MainActivity.java

 ```bash